Session with Members of Parliament: How is Big Tech transforming India’s digital economy and society? 10th December 2019, New Delhi

-In December last year, in collaboration with the Centre for Policy Research and Omidyar Network India, we organised a session for members of parliament on the question: How is Big Tech transforming India’s digital economy and society?
+In December last year, in collaboration with the Centre for Policy Research, we organised a session for members of parliament on the question: How is Big Tech transforming India’s digital economy and society?
 We had over 20 MPs in attendance across political parties.

 The session included presentations by three speakers: Urvashi Aneja, Director Tandem Research, Deepak Maheshwari Director, Government Affairs - India, ASEAN & China, Symantec, and Smitha Krishna Prasad Associate Director, Centre for Communication Governance at National Law University Delhi.

 The session started with a quick introductory animation on Big Tech, followed by a presentation by Urvashi Aneja, who defined Big tech as ‘Data-driven, consumer-facing, platforms that provide market and information infrastructures for a digital society’ and went on to outline the four conceptual markers of Big Tech: